marknovanta/react_calc/README.md

 # React Calc
-A simple calculator made with React for React basic course by Meta.
+A simple calculator made with React for React basics course by Meta.

 # How to use it
 It requires npm installed.